jhpyle/docassemble/_docs/config.md

 initiate a conversation by sending the SMS message "help" to the [Twilio] phone number will be started into the `docassemble.base:data/questions/examples/sms.yml` interview.

+The `default interview` configuration allows you to set an interview that will be used in case the user's initial message does not match up with a `dispatch` entry.
+If you do not set a `default interview`, the global [`default interview`] will be used.
+If you want unknown messages to be ignored, set `default interview` to `null`.

+### <a name="multiple twilio"></a>Multiple Twilio configurations

+You can use multiple [Twilio] configurations on the same server.
+You might wish to do this if you want to advertise more than one [Twilio] number to your users.
+You can do this by specifying the `twilio` directive as a list of dictionaries, and giving each dictionary a `name`.
+In this example, there are two configurations, one named `default`, and one named `bankruptcy`:

+{% highlight yaml %}
+twilio:
+  - name: default
+    sms: true
+    voice: true
+    account sid: ACfad8e668d876f5473fb232a311243b58
+    auth token: auth token: 87559c7a427c25e34e20c654e8b05234
+    number: "+12762410114"
+    default interview: docassemble.base:data/questions/examples/sms.yml
+    dispatch:
+      color: docassemble.base:data/questions/examples/buttons-code-color.yml
+      doors: docassemble.base:data/questions/examples/doors.yml
+    default interview: docassemble.demo:data/questions/questions.yml
+  - name: bankruptcy
+    sms: true
+    voice: false
+    account sid: ACfad8e668d876f5473fb232a311243b58
+    auth token: auth token: 87559c7a427c25e34e20c654e8b05234
+    number: "+12768571217"
+    default interview: docassemble.bankruptcy:data/questions/bankruptcy.yml
+    dispatch:
+      adversary: docassemble.base:data/questions/adversary-case.yml
+      chapter7: docassemble.base:data/questions/bankruptcy.yml
+{% endhighlight %}

+When you call [`send_sms()`], you can indicate which configuration should be used:

+{% highlight python %}
+send_sms(to='202-943-0949', body='Hi there!', config='bankruptcy')
+{% endhighlight %}

+This will cause the message to be sent from 276-857-1217.

+If no configuration is named `default`, the first configuration will be used as the default.
+The [call forwarding] feature uses the default configuration.

 # <a name="get_config"></a>Adding your own configuration variables